 Your CPU might also affect the kind of case you want as well.
 If you’re planning on overclocking your CPU, for instance, you’ll probably want a case that comes with several fans pre-installed or enough room for you to install additional cooling measures, such as a water cooler, later on.

 On the whole, though, I’d imagine most first-time builders will want a mid-tower PC case for an ATX-sized motherboard.
 Also, for the love of all that is holy, get one with sides that are easy to take off and put back on again, because you’re probably going to be doing that a lot.
 Also also, make sure there’s enough room to stick your graphics card inside it, because sometimes cases have fixed storage bay cages that get in the way.

 RAM, GPU and Storage:

-As for choosing your RAM, graphics card and storage options, might I humbly suggest starting with our very own best graphics card article, as well as our best SSD for gaming and best DDR4 RAM lists?
+As for choosing your RAM, graphics card and storage options, might I humbly suggest starting with our very own guides to the best graphics cards, SSDs, and DDR4 ram?
 Again, your choices will depend very much on the type of PC you want to build, but you should find all of our guides are split into (hopefully) helpful segments that target specific aims and budgets.